idaholab/moose/modules/solid_mechanics/doc/content/source/materials/CappedWeakPlaneStressUpdate.md

 \frac{1}{E_{zzzz}} \ ,
 \end{equation}

-which comes from Eqn \ref{rmp.eqn}.
+which comes from Eqn [rmp.eqn].
 The derivatives with respect to
 $q^{\mathrm{trial}}$ are similar but more lengthy due to both $i_{0}$ and $i_{1}$ being dependent on $q^{\mathrm{trial}}$.
 The system to solve is